azoff/tacion.js/README.md

 Examples
 --------
 Currently, [the only example](http://azoff.github.com/tacion.js/examples/spain.js) is the one made for [Spain.JS](http://spainjs.org).
-That being said, you are sincerely encouraged to [fork tacion](http://github.com/azoff/tacion.js/fork) and submit some more examples!
+The presentation is set up to be controlled by a presenter, so you will need to disable syncing in order to manually move between slides.
+Moving between slides can be done by use of the arrow keys, or swiping (for touch devices).

 - [Spain.JS Presentation](http://azoff.github.com/tacion.js/examples/spain.js)